By Tessa Eskin

 How long do shrooms last?
 The hallucinogenic effects usually begin within 20 to 40 minutes and last around 3 to 6 hours.
 Colors change, patterns appear, and the senses become distorted and enhanced, while intense emotions arise.
 Time speeds up, slows down, or halts completely.
 Many experience a shift in perception of their place in the universe.
 They feel communion with a higher power, harking back to psilocybin’s traditional use as the ‘plant of the gods’.
 This happens whether you eat them, or drink it via lemon tek.
 You may also be wondering how much shrooms should a beginner take?

 An Orchestra of the Mind

 What is actually happening within the brain is a process scientists call neuronal avalanching, a domino effect of neurological changes.
 Psilocybin creates a feedback loop of neuron activity and neurotransmitter release.
 As individual brain networks destabilize, psilocybin creates a “global” network across the brain.
 New pathways spring forth, inducing new insights for old problems.

 Johns Hopkins University Professor Dr. Matthew Johnson likens this to an orchestra.
 Generally, the brain has separate areas that act as different musical groups playing independently.
 Psilocybin acts as a conductor, communicating between regions usually strictly compartmentalized.
 This is what makes psilocybin so effective in a therapeutic context, allowing psychological movement for breakthroughs and emotional exploration.

 What’s even more fascinating is that mushrooms perform the same function in the plant world.
-Mycelium helps plants and trees communicate by conveying messages, nutrients, and electrical impulses from one to another.
+Mushroom spores in mycelium helps plants and trees communicate by conveying messages, nutrients, and electrical impulses from one to another.
 Much like psilocybin creates a global network in the human mind, all mushrooms act as the global network of plant life.